shopware/shopware/src/Docs/Resources/current/4-how-to/230-cart-add-discount.md

 ## Adding a discount

-To accomplish the goal of adding a discount to the cart, you should use the enrichment pattern.
+To accomplish the goal of adding a discount to the cart, you should use the processor pattern.
-For this you need to create your own cart collector.
+For this you need to create your own cart processor.

-You can leave both methods `prepare`, as well as `collect`, since you neither need to prepare the products, nor do you have to collect any data from the database.
-All adjustments are done in the `enrich` method, where the product items already own a name.
+All adjustments are done in the `process` method, where the product items already own a name and a price.

 Let's start with the actual example code:
 ```php